 affected.
 Prevention is the best medicine if you are an organic

 For insect-borne diseases or insect pests, growing your carrots under Reemay will prevent insects from laying eggs or chomping down your carrots.

 For fungal and bacterial diseases, removing the affected plants and practicing good crop rotation and garden hygiene for the following year are your best choices.

-For non-organic controls, visit the Cornell Plant MD site.
+For non-organic controls, visit the Cornell Plant Diseases site.